Automatic Interactive Evaluation for Large Language Models with State Aware Patient Simulator: Methods

 where $c_i$ is the prediction of the doctor LLMs.

 \textbf{COVERAGE} COVERAGE measures how much patient information is recalled during the consultation conversation process.
 We first merge the information collected in the dialogue:

 where the $s^{i}_j$ indicates the categories of the doctor action in $i$-th case $j$-th turn.
-Note that we only consider the information collected in the action belonging to IE/AE.
+Note that we only consider the information collected in the action belonging to EI/EA.
 Then we can calculate the COVERAGE score as below:

-\textbf{INQUIRY ACC} This metric measures the proportion of the IE in the inquiry actions:
+\textbf{INQUIRY ACC} This metric measures the proportion of the EI in the inquiry actions:

-\textbf{INQUIRY SPECIFIC} This metric measures the proportion of the IE/II in the inquiry actions:
+\textbf{INQUIRY SPECIFIC} This metric measures the proportion of the EI/II in the inquiry actions:

 \textbf{INQUIRY LOGIC} This metric measures the gathering information logic of the doctor LLMs.
 We discovered that hospital records and examination questions follow the consultation sequence.
 Typically, they start with basic personal information, including gender and age, followed by chief complaints, then move on to medical and travel history, and conclude with various examination indicators and results.
 Therefore, a straightforward method to evaluate a model's logic in collecting patient information is by calculating the edit distance between the collected patient information and the standard patient information.
 In our experiment, we use Levenshtein Distance~(LD)~\cite{levenshtein1966binary} to calculate the edit distance: